Toward a Holistic Evaluation of Robustness in CLIP Models: Impact of Training and Inference Strategy on Model Robustness

 \subsection{Impact of Test-Time Prompts}

 In the previous analyses, we used the default prompt set provided by~\cite{radford2021learning}.
-Here, we investigate how varying test-time prompts influence CLIP's performance in out-of-distribution (OOD) detection, visual factor robustness, and predictive uncertainty.
-We experiment with four additional prompt sets: a single prompt (``a photo of a \{label\}''), a set of five prompts from~\cite{ming2022delving}, a set of~$30$ prompts, and a set generated by large language model GPT-3 following~\cite{pratt2023does}.
-These prompts are tested across five CLIP models—\mbox{RN50}, \mbox{RN50×64}, \mbox{ViT-B/16}, \mbox{ViT-B/32}, and \mbox{ViT-L/14-336}—all trained on the WIT dataset.
+Here, we investigate how varying test-time prompts influence CLIP's performance in out-of-distribution (OOD) detection, visual factor robustness, and predictive uncertainty. \wj{We experiment with five additional prompt sets: (1) a single prompt (``a photo of a \{label\}''); (2) a set generated by GPT-3 following~\cite{pratt2023does}; (3) a prompt set generated by GPT-4~\cite{achiam2023gpt} using the chain-of-thought strategy~\cite{wei2022chain} (VDT)~\cite{maniparambil2023enhancing}; (4) prompts generated by GPT-4 (MPVR-GPT4) or Mistral (MPVR-Mistral) with a target-task-oriented design~\cite{mirza2024meta}; (5) prompts generated by GPT-4 with Retrieval-Augmented Learning (REAL)~\cite{parashar2024neglected}.} These prompts are tested across five CLIP models—\mbox{RN50}, \mbox{RN50×64}, \mbox{ViT-B/16}, \mbox{ViT-B/32}, and \mbox{ViT-L/14-336}—all trained on the WIT dataset.